Alexmhack/web_automation/README.md

 In the list for our labels, New user label list option has a second column with label > Add label if > click add button and select the condition we have just made and save.

+# Create wrapper for dynamic content
+We will create a wrapper which will show up in the div col with id #basic-automation-wrapper

+Create a new wrapper from dynamic content > lists and create new wrapper, name the wrapper Basic automation wrapper and in the wrapper id enter the id for our div col #basic-automation-wrapper

+In the second column click on add button and create Content with name New user content and paste the code for new user content from the file download_freebook.html

+# Create trigger for new user label
+In the content section for our Dynamic content click on add trigger, name the trigger New user content trigger and select the label > New user label and save

+Publish changes for our project.